Generative AI Examples

 Getting Started

 GenAIExamples offers flexible deployment options that cater to different user needs, enabling efficient use and deployment in various environments.
-Here’s a brief overview of the three primary methods: Python startup, Docker Compose, and Kubernetes.
+Three primary methods are presently used to do this: Python startup, Docker Compose, and Kubernetes.

 Users can choose the most suitable approach based on ease of setup, scalability needs, and the environment in which they are operating.